Amaza-ing/Ironhack-IA-Basics/prompt-engineering-tutorial.md

 🛑 Not recommended.
 The prompt below has two parts to the question that could be asked separately.

-prompt = "What's the best method of boiling water and why is the sky blue?"
+prompt = `What's the best method of boiling water and why is the sky blue?`

 ✅ Recommended.
 The prompts below asks one task a time.